What Is Website Accessibility?

 WCAG states that information and user interface components must be presentable to users in ways they can perceive.

-The goal: A user, no matter their ability or disability, should be able to consume information.
+The goal: A user, no matter their ability or disability, should be able to consume information and achieve their goals on a website.

 How to conform to the WCAG perceivable principle?